Geometry in Art

 'The Last Supper', 1494-98 (tempera on gesso, pitch and mastic)

 Perspective Drawing is an application of geometry that artists use to organise the arrangement of space in a picture.
 For many centuries, artists have been inspired by the visual beauty and order that exists in geometry and they have used it in many ways to help the composition of their art.
 There is no greater nor more obvious example of this than Leonardo's 'Last Supper'.
-Mouse-over the image to view how Leonardo uses the geometry of perspective to make Christ the unmistakable focal point of the painting.
+Click on the flip icon to view how Leonardo uses the geometry of perspective to make Christ the unmistakable focal point of the painting.

 MICHELANGELO BUONARROTI (1475-1564)